trottier/slate/source/index.html.md

 ```

-Advance the device layer state machine, but with forHowLong millisecond max time spent meant to be run every cycle of a loop() function
+Advance the device layer state machine, with forHowLong milliseconds as the max time available to spend performing library tasks (e.g., communicating with the rest of the device).
+It is expected that it will be called every cycle of a loop() function.

 ## IsReady()